What is the Sutton ICD Support Group?

 With help from colleagues in Scotland (IDAS - the Implanted Defibrillator Association of Scotland) we have also produced a series of helpful notes for new defibrillator patients - on ICDs and what having one means for patients; what it means for family & friends; first aid; driving; holidays; and an ICD user's checklist.
 These have been included on the tabs above too.

 Who are the key contacts who form the "we" of the Sutton ICD Group?

 Our Chairman is Bill Pontin - a manager of the cargo business of a national airline (who flies abroad regularly), who was fitted with an ICD at Good Hope Hospital in 2008.

 He is assisted by Ken Pugh - a retired environmental scientist who was fitted with a pacemaker in 2004, and had that upgraded to an ICD in 2005, all in Aberdeen.
-Having moved back into the Midlands, he had his ICD replaced, when the battery ran down, in 2009 at the Queen Elizabeth (QE) Hospital in Birmingham.
-In May 2012 he had catheter ablation therapy to manage excessive ectopic heart beats, again at the QE.
+Having moved back into the Midlands, he has had his ICD replaced, when the battery ran down, in 2009, 2013 and again in 2018, at the Queen Elizabeth (QE) Hospital in Birmingham.
+In May 2012 he had catheter ablation therapy to manage excessive ectopic heart beats, with a second similar procedure in 2014, again at the QE.

 Bill and Ken are very well supported by the ICD professionals at Good Hope Hospital, who care for many of us in the routine follow-up clinics, as well as by the consultants who do the ICD implanting and give up their time to come and speak to us.